xthames/Thames-etal_2026_wrr/README.md

     | Script Name | Description | How to Run |
     | :---: | :---: | :---: |
     | `SWGManager.py` | Script that manages processing of inputs and generation of hydroclimatology via stochastic weather generator | `python scripts/SWGManager.py source numSOWs numRealizations` |
     * `source`: can be `noaa` or `cmip6`.
-Determines which source of input data to use, the NOAA-based observations or the regional CMIP6 downscales
+Determines which source of input data to use (to construct states of the world), only the NOAA-based observations or both the NOAA observations and the regional CMIP6 downscales
     * `numSOWs`: optional, can be any positive integer that is the square of a prime number larger than 5<sup>2</sup>.
 Determines the number of states of the world to consider.
 If paired with `source=noaa` then it is only permitted that `numSOWs=1`; this experiment considers `numSOWs=1369` in the main text and `numSOWs=121` in the supplement with `source=cmip6`
     * `numRealizations`: optional, can be any positive integer.
 Determines the number of samples of internal variability for each state of the world.
 With `source=noaa` we use `numRealizations=1000` and with `source=cmip6` we use `numRealizations=10`